sdarnell/meteor-win/scripts/windows/HowToBuild.md

 If you get to the point where you want to publish that release, here are some notes to help.
 Currently only sdarnell can do this because the windows packages are owned by him.
+If you want to release your own, you need to change the prefix.

 If meteor-tool has been updated:
 ```